 Become a 4-H Volunteer; YOU Can Make a Difference

-4-H is a non-formal educational program for boys and girls ages 5-19.
-Its practical life skills education in science and technology, healthy lifestyles and citizenship can reach any kid ... anywhere ... any time through 4-H clubs, special interest programs, after-school programs and events.
+4-H is a non-formal educational program for youth ages 5-19.
+Based on the 4-H Positive Youth Development, 4-H builds life skills education in science and technology, healthy lifestyles and citizenship can reach any kid ... anywhere ... any time through 4-H clubs, special interest programs, after-school programs and events.
 4-H volunteers can utilize their strengths and interests in determining when, where and how 4-H "learn-by-doing" activities take place.

 With the guidance of 4-H volunteers, youth will: